jrick/ss/README.md

 stdin is read and encrypted to stdout.
 Use the `-in` and `-out` flags, or use shell redirection, to deal with file input/output.

-Encryption for another party may be performed by specifying the `-i` parameter when running `ss encrypt`.
-Their public keyfile must be saved at `~/.ss/$them.public` for `ss` to recognize and read the key.
+Encryption for another party is configured by specifying their identity name or their pubkey file with the `-i` parameter.
+Using identity names requires their key to be recorded at `~/.ss/$them.public`.

 Decryption is performed using `ss decrypt`.
 Like `encrypt`, this operation consumes stdin and writes to stdout by default, and the same flags are used to